School of Art & Design

 Organizing the Team

-I recruited and organized a team of eight student designers.
-Because everyone had different schedules, I set up a recurring four-hour work session each weekend for the next month so we could make steady progress together.
+I recruited and organized a core team of six student designers to help create assets for the event.
+Because everyone had different schedules, I facilitated and led a series of weekly four-hour work sessions over the course of the month so we could make steady progress together.

 I worked with the colloquium’s faculty producer to define deliverables and priorities.
 Posters and attendee notebooks were identified as essential, while social media graphics and giveaways were secondary if time allowed.